tus/tus-resumable-upload-protocol/protocol.md

 The Client MAY supply the `Metadata` header to add additional metadata to the file creation request.
 The Server MAY decide to ignore or use this information to further process the request or to reject it.

+If the size of the upload exceeds the maximum which MAY be indicated using the `Tus-Max-Size` headers, the Server MUST respond with the `413 Request Entity Too Large` status code.

 If an upload contains additional metadata responses to `HEAD` requests against these uploads MUST include the `Metadata` header and its value as sent in the